 Is home health nursing a good career?

-Home health aides and personal nurses are expected to see a 34% employment increase according to the Bureau of Labor Statistics (BLS).
-This is only anticipated to rise in the coming years, with Home Healthcare News reporting that there will be about 1 million home healthcare jobs created by 2028, mainly because of the growth in the aging baby-boomer population.
-This seems to be a trend throughout the industry as RNs are expected to see a 7% increase between 2019-2029 according to the BLS.
+Home Healthcare News reports that there will be about 1 million home healthcare jobs created by 2028, mainly because of the growth in the aging baby-boomer population.
+This seems to be a trend throughout the industry as RNs are expected to see a 6% increase between 2022-2032 according to the BLS.*

 Some benefits of working as a home health nurse include: